-As you leave Venezia S.L., take a moment to appreciate the view of the Grand Canal, which runs directly opposite the station exit.
+As you leave Venezia Santa Lucia station, take a moment to appreciate the view of the Grand Canal, which runs directly opposite the station exit.
 Venice’s top sights – such as the magnificent Rialto Bridge and Saint Mark’s Basilica – are within walking distance.
 Or, if you’re feeling suitably Venetian, hail a water taxi!

 Italo is a high-speed train operator that runs services between many of the major cities across Italy.
 All Italo trains are modern, air conditioned, and have free WiFi available for all travellers.
 There are four comfort classes, or "ambiances", as Italo like to call them – Smart (the cheapest price), Comfort (with wider seats and extra legroom), Prima (with a welcome selection of food and drink, fast track boarding and extra space), and Executive Club (with all Prima services, extra-wide seats, access to Italo Club lounges and personal entertainment screens at your seat).

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.